-1. Do either one of the following to create a bootable floppy disk.
+- Do any one of the following to create a bootable floppy disk.
+DOS environment - a.

-DOS environment

-- a.
 Insert a 1.44MB floppy disk into the drive. - b.
-At the DOS prompt, type format A:/S then press < Enter>.
+At the DOS prompt, type format A:/s then press <Enter>.
+Windows[®] XP environment - a.

-Windows® XP environment

-- a.
 Insert a 1.44 MB floppy disk to the floppy disk drive. - b.
 Click Start from the Windows® desktop, then select My Computer. - c.
 Select the 3 1/2 Floppy Drive icon. - d.
 Click File from the menu, then select Format.
-A Format 3 1/2 Floppy Disk window appears. - Select Create an MS-DOS startup disk from the format options field, then click Start.
+A Format 3 1/2 Floppy Disk window appears. - e.
+Select Create an MS-DOS startup disk from the format options field, then click Start.

-Windows® Vista environment
+Windows[®] Vista environment

 - Insert a formatted, high density 1.44 MB floppy disk to the floppy disk drive. - b.
-Click from the Windows® desktop, then select Computer. - c.
-Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box. - d.
+Click Computer. b.
+Click Computer. - c.
+Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box.

+- d.
 Select the Create an MS-DOS startup disk check box. - e.
-Click Start. - Copy the original or the latest motherboard BIOS file to the bootable floppy disk.
+Click Start. - 2.
+Copy the original or the latest motherboard BIOS file to the bootable floppy disk.